bitrise-steplib/bitrise-step-multikey-restore-cache/README.md

 #### About key-based caching

 Key-based caching is a concept where cache archives are saved and restored using a unique cache key.
-One Bitrise project can have multiple cache archives stored simultaneously, and the **Restore Cache Step** downloads a cache archive associated with the key provided as a Step input.
-The **Save Cache** Step is responsible for uploading the cache archive with an exact key.
+One Bitrise project can have multiple cache archives stored simultaneously, and the **Multikey Restore Cache** step downloads a cache archive associated with the key provided as a Step input.
+The **Multikey Save Cache** step is responsible for uploading the cache archive with an exact key.

 Caches can become outdated across builds when something changes in the project (for example, a dependency gets upgraded to a new version).
 In this case, a new (unique) cache key is needed to save the new cache contents.
 This is possible if the cache key is dynamic and changes based on the project state (for example, a checksum of the dependency lockfile is part of the cache key).
 If you use the same dynamic cache key when restoring the cache, the Step will download the most relevant cache archive available.